I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tuner_analog_caps_s.md

 ## Members

-`FineTuneSensingRange`

-The range that the tuning device provides and that the tuner filter uses to determine the actual frequency of a signal.
-The tuner filter uses this fine-tune-sensing range only when the underlying tuner hardware cannot support hardware-assisted scanning.
-The driver indicates such support by setting the <b>fSupportsHardwareAssistedScanning</b> member of the <a href="..\ksmedia\ns-ksmedia-ksproperty_tuner_scan_caps_s.md">KSPROPERTY_TUNER_SCAN_CAPS_S</a> structure to <b>TRUE</b> in a call to its <a href="https://msdn.microsoft.com/library/windows/hardware/ff565887">KSPROPERTY_TUNER_SCAN_CAPS</a> property.
-When the tuner filter starts a scan, it initially probes the driver in increments within the range that the <b>ScanSensingRange</b> member specifies until the driver returns Tuner_LockType_Within_Scan_Sensing_Range.
-The tuner filter then switches into steps of <b>FineTuneSensingRange</b> until the driver reports a complete lock.

-`MaxFrequency`

-The highest frequency, in Hz, that the tuner supports.

-`MinFrequency`

-The lowest frequency, in Hz, that the tuner supports.

 `Mode`

 The current tuner mode, which can be represented by one of the following tuner mode flags from the KSPROPERTY_TUNER_MODES enumeration that is defined in <i>Ksmedia.h.</i>